lmcai/Rafflesiaceae_phylogenomics/2_Alignment_geneTree/README.md

 This will generate *.masked.fas for each fasta file, with all sites flagged by HmmCleaner masked ('N' for DNA and '?' for protein).

+## III.
+Gene tree inference

-5. Infer a final maximum likelihood gene trees with IQTREE (1000 ultrafast bootstrap replication, -bnni to reduce the risk of overestimating branch supports with UFBoot, and optimal models determined by ModelFinder).
+5. Final maximum likelihood gene trees inference.

+   with IQTREE (1000 ultrafast bootstrap replication, -bnni to reduce the risk of overestimating branch supports with UFBoot, and optimal models determined by ModelFinder).
 ```
 iqtree2 -s $ID.na.mask.fas -o $OUTGROUP -st CODON -T AUTO -B 1000 -bnni -redo
 ```